hockyg/comp-lab-class-2022/Week8/Assignment.md

 	- Copy the directory `/scratch/work/courses/CHEM-GA-2671-2022fa/software/lammps-gcc-30Oct2022/examples/melt/` into your Week 8 project directory
 	- Go in to the melt directory and run the example by doing: `mpirun lmp -in in.melt`
 	- Uncomment the `dump ... atom ...` line and the `dump 3 ... lines` to produce a movie and a trajectory file
-	- Read the `.atom` file to make sure you understand what's in it.
+	- Read the `dump.melt` file to make sure you understand what's in it.
-	- Since this file is what VMD calls `lammpstrj` format, open it with VMD using `vmd -lammpstrj dump.melt` or similar
+	- Since this file is what VMD calls `lammpstrj` format, open it with VMD using `vmd -lammpstrj dump.melt` or similar; change the display type to orthographic, the representation to VDW, and the particle size to 0.5.
 	- Watch the movie, and if it worked, Save the movie in your figures folder with an appropriate name
 	- Note that you can add `-log LOGFILE` after the command so the THERMO text in the screen goes to a log file, if you are writing a script.
 This could be helpful for analysis later
 	- Note that you can add `-var VAR` to set a variable name inside the script, which can be helpful for changing parameters from the outside